Infinite-step stationarity of rotor walk and the wired spanning forest: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank Lionel Levine and Yuval Peres for their advising throughout the whole project, Ander Holroyd for inspiring discussions, and Yuwen Wang for proofreading.
-Part of this work was done when the author was visiting the Theory Group at Microsoft Research, Redmond and when the author was a graduate student in Cornell University.
+The author would also like to thank the anonymous referee for their careful review and insightful suggestions.
+Part of this work was done when the author was visiting the Theory Group at Microsoft Research, Redmond, and when the author was a graduate student at Cornell University.